-The employer agrees not to enter into any agreement to subcontract the services of any member without securing to the member whose services are subcontracted all the rights, privileges and benefits accorded to members in this Article IV,7, nor shall the employer enter into any agreement to create or participate in a consortium of universities or government departments or private companies, for the purposes of research or development or commercial exploitation or the creation of intellectual property without securing to the members who may be seconded to or employed by such consortia, departments, or private companies all the rights, privileges and benefits accorded by this Article IV.7.
-If the employer makes an agreement contrary to this provision and fails to secure the said rights, privileges and benefits to said members, the agreement shall not apply to members unless there is a special agreement in writing between the employer and the Association, upon the recommendation of the Intellectual Property and Copyright Committee (Article IV.7.6), to waive this provision in that case.
-Any member(s) who uses the employer's facilities while providing subcontracted services will provide reciprocal protection to the employer.
+The Employer agrees not to enter into any agreement to subcontract the services of any member without securing to the member whose services are subcontracted all the rights, privileges and benefits accorded to members in this Article IV.7, nor shall the Employer enter into any agreement to create or participate in a consortium of universities or government departments or private companies, for the purposes of research or development or commercial exploitation or the creation of intellectual property without securing to the members who may be seconded to or employed by such consortia, departments, or private companies all the rights, privileges and benefits accorded by this Article IV.7.
+If the Employer makes an agreement contrary to this provision and fails to secure the said rights, privileges and benefits to said members, the agreement shall not apply to members unless there is a special agreement in writing between the Employer and the Association, upon the recommendation of the Intellectual Property and Copyright Committee (Article IV.7.6), to waive this provision in that case.
+Any member(s) who uses the Employer's facilities while providing subcontracted services will provide reciprocal protection to the Employer.

-IV.7(b) Members with existing protection to intellectual property and copyrights arrangements with the employer may opt for provisions in this Agreement if they so choose.
+IV.7(b) Members with existing protection to intellectual property and copyrights arrangements with the Employer may opt for provisions in this Agreement if they so choose.

-IV.7.1 Protection of Intellectual Property not Subject to Copyright

-- IV.7.1(a) i) The employer waives, disclaims and abandons, any interest in or claim to, any invention, improvement, design or development made by a member without any use of the employer's funds, services, facilities, support and/or technical personnel.
-Demonstration of use of the employer's services or facilities by members lies with the employer.
-Members are required to give the employer immediate notice of any application made by them to legally protect intellectual property prior to filing such an application. - Ownership of inventions, improvements, designs or developments shall vest in the member(s) who developed it.
-The employer will share equally any revenue generated as a result of commercialization of any invention, improvement in design or development made by a member with the use, in whole or in part, of the employer's funds, services, facilities, support and/or technical personnel.
-The use of normal academic facilities as defined in Article IV.1.3 shall not be considered use of the employer's services or facilities.
-Demonstration of use of the employer's services or facilities by members lies with the employer. - 111) There will be a joint committee established to negotiate issues related to the disclosure of intellectual property, the responsibilities of the employer and/or members regarding demonstration of the use of the employer's services or facilities and the proportionality of shared revenues based on a schedule of resources used and accrued interest, within the life of the agreement. - iv) Disputes as to what constitutes normal academic facilities shall be referred to the Intellectual Property and Copyright Committee for adjudication.
-No member shall make any application to protect intellectual property in respect of any such invention, improvement, design or development except in accordance with this Article. - v) For the purpose of this Article, the payment of salaries to members shall not be construed as use of the employer's funds.
+IV.7.1 Protection of Intellectual Property not Subject to Copyright i) The Employer waives, disclaims and abandons, any interest in or claim to, any invention, improvement, design or development made by a member without any use of the Employer's funds, services, facilities, support and/or technical personnel.
+Demonstration of use of the Employer's services or facilities by - members lies with the Employer.
+Members are required to give the Employer immediate notice of any application made by them to legally protect intellectual property prior to filing such an application. - ii) Ownership of inventions, improvements, designs or developments shall vest in the member(s) who developed it.
+The Employer will share equally any revenue generated as a result of commercialization of any invention, improvement in design or development made by a member with the use, in whole or in part, of the Employer's funds, services, facilities, support and/or technical personnel.
+The use of normal academic facilities as defined in Article IV.1.3 shall not be considered use of the Employer's services or facilities.
+Demonstration of use of the Employer's services or facilities by members lies with the Employer. - iii) There will be a joint committee established to negotiate issues related to the disclosure of intellectual property, the responsibilities of the Employer and/or members regarding demonstration of the use of the Employer's services or facilities and the proportionality of shared revenues based on a schedule of resources used and accrued interest, within the life of the agreement. - iv) Disputes as to what constitutes normal academic facilities shall be referred to the